yostane/lectures/docs/blog/posts/web-ai.md

 ## Conclusion

-This post explored how to run AI directly on the browser.

 This post explored how to run AI directly in the browser.
 We introduced two ways to achieve this: using the built-in web AI APIs and using Transformers.js.
-We discussed the advantages and disadvantages of each approach, helping you make an informed decision based on your specific use case.
 The biggest advantages of using web AI are privacy and cost-effectiveness, and I believe we should move more in this direction.
-We can even use Transformers.js for tasks that use small models and compute quickly.
-Currently, server-side AI is the most reliable option for running AI workloads, especially for complex tasks that require significant computational resources.
+We can even use Transformers.js for tasks that use small models and compute quickly, but currently, server-side AI is the most reliable option for running AI workloads, especially for complex tasks that require significant computational resources.
 However, if built-in web AI continues to improve, it will become a viable alternative for more complex use cases.
 So, let's keep an eye on this exciting development.